Ducati Corse: Capirossi era

-Checa-Capirossi era
+2005

-In the season, Bayliss was replaced by Spain's Carlos Checa with Ducati switching tyre suppliers to Bridgestone.

-Capirossi took two wins at Twin Ring Motegi and Sepang, while Checa scored a brace of podium finishes.
+In Bayliss was replaced by Spain's Carlos Checa, and Ducati switched tyre suppliers to Bridgestone.
+Capirossi took two wins at Motegi and Sepang, while Checa scored two podium positions.
+They finished sixth and ninth in the riders' standings.

-A turbulent 2006
+2006

-Spanish rider Sete Gibernau replaced Checa for the season.
+The season proved turbulent for Ducati.
+Checa was replaced by fellow Spaniard Sete Gibernau.

 The team took its first win of 2006 in the opening round at Jerez, followed by a podium in Qatar.

-Capirossi led the championship for a short while, but at the start of the Catalan Grand Prix in Barcelona, Capirossi's bike collided with Gibernau's.
+Capirossi led the championship for a short time, but at the start of the Catalan Grand Prix, Capirossi and Gibernau collided.
 Both riders ended up injured and in hospital, with Gibernau sustaining a broken collar bone.

-Capirossi struggled at the Dutch TT race a week later, while Gibernau was replaced by German Alex Hofmann for several rounds after undergoing additional surgery.

-With Gibernau also sidelined for the final round of the season at Valencia, Ducati recalled Bayliss, who was recently crowned Superbike World champion.
+Capirossi struggled at the Dutch TT a week later, while Gibernau was replaced by German Alex Hofmann for several rounds after undergoing additional surgery.
+With Gibernau also sidelined for the final round of the season at Valencia, Ducati recalled Bayliss, who had recently been crowned Superbike World Champion.
 Bayliss won the race, his first MotoGP victory, with Capirossi taking second place for the first Ducati 1–2 finish.

-The Stoner era
+Stoner era

-While, for the season, MotoGP reduced the allowed engine displacement, Ducati started development of its 800 cc motorcycle extremely early.

-According to racing chief Filippo Preziosi, by August 2006, Ducati had already built twenty 800 cc engines with various specifications.
+MotoGP reduced the allowed engine displacement for the 2007 season.
+Ducati started development of its 800cc motorcycle extremely early: according to racing chief Filippo Preziosi, by August 2006, Ducati had already built twenty 800cc engines with various specifications.

 2007

-Loris Capirossi was joined in the team by Casey Stoner.

-Ducati continued to be the fastest with a bike that was markedly quicker than its rivals as was displayed by Casey Stoner on tracks with long straights.

-During the most part of the 2007 season, Stoner dominated the field, obtaining his and the team's first MotoGP World Championship at Twin Ring Motegi on September 23, 2007, four races before the end of the season.